The games industry: diversity challenges, and solutions

-It has been a turbulent few weeks for the games industry: Laura Bailey received death threats for playing Abby in The Last of Us Part 2; the game streaming site Twitch started banning users following protests about abuse; and Ubisoft – one of the world’s biggest and most successful games studios – saw a number of key staff and executives step down over sexual misconduct allegations.
+It has been a turbulent few weeks of diversity and inclusion challenges in the video games industry: Laura Bailey received death threats for playing Abby in The Last of Us Part 2; the game streaming site Twitch started banning users following protests about abuse; and Ubisoft – one of the world’s biggest and most successful games studios – saw a number of key staff and executives step down over sexual misconduct allegations.

 But should we be surprised?
 Whilst parts of the industry are leading real, positive change around diversity, inclusion and positive culture, there is still enormous room for improvement in the culture of many parts of the games industry.

-Earlier this year, Ukie published the results of its diversity census.
-3,200+ workers took part (which equates to roughly 20% of the overall workforce).
+Earlier this year, interactive entertainment association Ukie published the results of its diversity census.
+3,200+ games industry workers took part (which equates to roughly 20% of the overall workforce).
 Of those:

-- Only 10% of people working in games are black, Asian or minority ethnic (BAME).
+- Only 10% of people working in video games are black, Asian or minority ethnic (BAME).

-- 21% of people working in games are LGBTQ+, while 79% are heterosexual.
+- 21% of people working in video games are LGBTQ+, while 79% are heterosexual.

-- Female representation in the workforce is significantly under the national average of those in work.
+- Female representation in the video games workforce is significantly under the national average of those in work.

 Late last year, Currys PC World also released the results of their report into diversity within the games industry.
 Amongst other things the report revealed “a distinct bias in favour of the young, white, straight male.”
 Is it any wonder, when such a high percentage of its workforce is made up of them?